dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 resource has been submitted for background processing (persisting to the external file store in this case).
 Also note the *storageStatus* field which indicates whether the contents have been stored or not.
-At this point the persistance to the external store is not yet finished (it is likely being uploaded to a cloud-based store somewhere) as seen by the *PENDING* status.
+At this point the persistence to the external store is not yet finished (it is likely being uploaded to a cloud-based store somewhere) as seen by the *PENDING* status.